-- If you’d like something to do with under 5s try our Wild Winter Challenge!
+- If you’d like to try some Animal Yoga check out February’s edition of The Wild Winter Challenge!

 - Try making a picture of your walk using a walking mapping app e.g. Strava – join the Northamptonshire Walks facebook group to find more local people who are doing this too!